Uvalde teacher had made peace with idea she was going to die, attorney says

 Marin saw the 18-year-old gunman approach, Flanary said, so she kicked the door shut and ran to a nearby adjoining classroom, huddling underneath a counter.

-It was there that Marin heard gunshots, Flanary said -- first outdoors, then inside the school.
+It was there Marin heard gunshots, Flanary said; first outdoors, then inside the school.
+Her 911 call was disconnected.
+She grabbed chairs and then boxes to help conceal her location.
+She tried to be still.

+"Frozen" in fear, Marin received a text from her daughter asking if she were safe.

+"There's a shooter.
+He's shooting.
+He's in here," Marin wrote back, according to her lawyer.
+Moments later Marin wrote she could hear the police.

-"Frozen" in fear, Marin received a text from her daughter asking if she were safe, and had to eventually silence her phone, convinced the gunman would hear her, her attorney said.
+Marin had to eventually silence her phone, convinced the gunman would hear her, said her attorney, who added she heard "every single gunshot" fired in the school.

 The gunman targeted another classroom and never encountered Marin, her attorney said.
 Her grandson, who is a student at Robb Elementary, also was elsewhere and survived.
 Yet Marin's ordeal soon was exacerbated in the days following the shooting after authorities said the gunman gained entry into the school through a door left propped open.